andrewfstratton/quando/docs/running_local_cloud.md

 You will likely see a Firewall warning.
 You should select at least 'Private Networks', then allow access.

-To check Quando:Cloud is running, in Chrome, open [the dashboard](http://127.0.0.1) on the **same PC** you installed Quando:Cloud on.
-This can also be opened as http://127.0.0.1
+To check Quando is running, in Chrome, open [the dashboard](from the popup or http://127.0.0.1) on the **same PC** you installed Quando on.

 You should see two QR Codes and links to the Editor and Client, and at the bottom of the page, 'New User'.
-Enter a login/user id and password.  **N.B.
+Enter a login/user id and password and select 'Add'.  **N.B.
 These are not secure.**  You should see a message at the bottom saying 'Added 'your user id'.

-_If you don't see the option, check the command line from before, and also check that you are using the PC you installed Quando on - You can only add users on the PC that Quando is installed on._
+_If you don't see the option, check the command line from before._
 </details>

 <details><summary>
-Run Quando:Cloud on Startup
+Run Quando on Startup
 </summary>

 **N.B.
 This is intended for deployed use - not for development**